Affects Version: 8.2 and upwards

 Usage of fluorescent inks ICC

-Let’s see some examples on how to play with images in photoshop, and why we use saturation intent.
+Let us see some examples of how to play with images in Photoshop, and why we use saturation intent.

 Same for yellow and magenta, the maximum usage of the fluor will be in the areas I show in the images.
-The color need to be one completely in the upper part, and along the light area of yellow and magenta.
-If we go out this area, more other inks will be mixed.
-As is known, the more we mix a ink with fluor, the most we loose the fluorescent effect.
-So as we move off this area, less fluorescence we will have.
+The color needs to be one completely in the upper part and along the light area of yellow and magenta.
+If we go out of this area, more other inks will be mixed.
+As is known, the more we mix ink with a fluor, the most we lose the fluorescent effect.
+So as we move off this area, we will have less fluorescence.

 Now two examples of the same color, using conversion perceptual (1) as always and saturation (2):

 The same color when converting Perceptual goes off a little bit from the upper side.
-This means it will be more mixed with other colors.
+This means it will be mixed with other colors.
 When using Saturation intent, we force colors to oversaturate, then they are also forced to go to the margins of the gamut.
-That’s why, without doing any other modification, only sending to print to neoStampa, usage of fluors will be increased.
+That is why, without doing any other modification, only sending to print to neoStampa, usage of fluors will be increased.

 Another option is to do it by yourself in Photoshop.
-Open the image, convert in Perceptual if you want, or Saturation as we recommend, and then play with tools in Photoshop to get the colors desired.
-The good about this is you will see how fluors colors look in the screen, and also you know where they are in color palette, so you can play until finding the perfect color.
+Open the image, convert it to Perceptual if you want, or Saturation as we recommend, and then play with tools in Photoshop to get the colors desired.
+The good about this is you will see how fluors colors look on the screen, and also you know where they are in the color palette, so you can play until finding the perfect color.